Baptism: Immersed in Christ

 The term "living water" also points directly to Jesus himself.
 When he spoke with the Samaritan woman, he said, "If you recognized God's gift and who is saying to you, 'Give me some water to drink,' you would be asking him, and he would give you living water" (John 4:10).
 In his gospel, John clarifies that "living water" ultimately signifies the Holy Spirit (John 7:39), especially when Jesus declared, "Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them" (John 7:37–38).

 Jesus spoke of "living water" at the temple during the Feast of Tabernacles (Hebrew: Sukkot, H5523; cf. John 7:2).
 This Jewish festival commemorated Israel's exodus from Egypt, when they dwelled in makeshift booths (Hebrew: sukkah, H5521) throughout the desert (Lev.
 23:42–43).
 Both baptism and Sukkot employ water as a symbol.
 In baptism, water cleanses and purifies the believer spiritually.
 At the Feast of Tabernacles, water plays a vital role in agriculture, symbolizing life and sustenance during the harvest.
 Whereas we now take running water for granted, in the ancient Near East, it was precious and revered.
-Jews intentionally built their sukkot with gaps in the roof to allow rainwater to fall inside.
+Jews intentionally built their sukkot with partially open roofs, exposing those inside to the elements and reminding them of Israel's dependence upon God's provision.
 Likewise, baptism signifies the washing away of sin and the beginning of a new life in Christ.

-Similarly, the Feast of Tabernacles calls for spiritual renewal, recalling the Israelites' journey to the Promised Land and reflecting on God's continual provision.
+The Feast of Tabernacles calls for spiritual renewal, recalling the Israelites' journey to the Promised Land and reflecting on God's continual provision.
 When Jesus proclaimed himself the giver of living water at the temple, he spoke with the authority of God.
-How, then, does baptism connect to this?
-When Jesus told the Pharisee Nicodemus that God saves only those who are "born from above" or "born again" (Greek: gennēthē anōthen, G1080 / G509), he likely alluded to the prophet Ezekiel:
+The connection between living water and baptism becomes clearer in Jesus' conversation with the Pharisee Nicodemus.
+When Jesus told Nicodemus that a person must be "born from above" or "born again" (Greek: gennēthē anōthen, G1080 / G509), he likely alluded to the prophet Ezekiel:

 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws. . . . you will be my people, and I will be your God (Ezek.
 36:25–28).

-Baptism begins the process of being "born from above."
+Baptism marks the believer's participation in the new life God gives through Christ.
 The apostle Peter writes, "This water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ" (1 Pet.
 3:21).
-Baptism does not depend on the quantity of water but on the measure of righteousness.
-Being dunked or sprinkled does nothing for salvation without faith that produces good works (James 2:24).
-Yet baptism serves a real purpose, just as it did for Jesus.
+Baptism does not depend on the quantity of water but on faithfulness to Christ.
+The application of water alone does not save apart from genuine faith in Christ.
+However, baptism serves a vital purpose, just as it did for Jesus.
 In baptism, we leave our past in the watery grave and rise anew with hearts aligned to God's will.
-Jesus' resurrection saves us through water, not by it (cf. 1 Pet.
-3:20), and it operates within sanctification rather than justification (see "Salvation: The Romans Road").
-The doctrine of baptismal regeneration—the Holy Spirit initiating salvation as a means of grace—does not contradict the teaching that faith alone justifies us before God.

 Conclusion

 Baptism plunges us into the living water of Christ's victory.
 When Jesus stepped into the Jordan, he launched his ministry, embraced our flesh, and obeyed the Father with unwavering resolve.
 The Spirit descended, proclaiming God's presence and power in the world.
 Paul declares in Romans that baptism unites us with Christ in his death and resurrection, washing away sin and raising us into new life.
-The Holy Spirit ignites our hearts, driving sanctification and forming us into witnesses of God's kingdom.
-Baptism is no mere ritual; it marks the moment our faith takes hold, launching a relentless journey of union with Christ, participation in his resurrection, and the living hope that surges from the Spirit.
-It is our pledge, our rebellion against sin, and our declaration that we belong to the risen Lord.
+The Holy Spirit ignites our hearts, drives sanctification, and forms us into witnesses of God's kingdom.
+Baptism is no mere ritual; it marks the believer's public participation in Christ's death and resurrection.
+It is our pledge of faithfulness, our renunciation of sin, and our declaration that we belong to the risen Lord.
+Just as Jesus' baptism anticipated the death and resurrection that would define the gospel, Christian baptism testifies to our participation in that same death and resurrection.

 Bibliography